plone/training/theming/about/glossary.rst

    Less
       A dynamic stylesheet language that can be compiled into :term:`CSS` (Cascading Style Sheets).

+   NPM
+      npm is a package manager for the JavaScript programming language.
+      It is the default package manager for the JavaScript runtime environment Node.js.

    TTW
       Through-The-Web, changes in the browser.